All Episodes

 It's not with the same enthusiasm.

-Uh what's your take on that?
+What's your take on that?

 I disagree.

-He backed up every point he made in that speech about how she performed favors for donors as Secretary of State, how her trade deals have been bad for the country, how she lied about her landing in Bosnia, uh favoritism for friends, and you know, it just goes chapter and verse.
+He backed up every point he made in that speech about how she performed favors for donors as Secretary of State, how her trade deals have been bad for the country, how she lied about her landing in Bosnia, favoritism for friends, and, you know, it just goes chapter and verse.

-Um I think they did a really good job actually backing this up.
+I think they did a really good job actually backing this up.

-Mm-hmm of sources.
+50 pages of sources.

-I mean, well, I think I mean they think he will.
+Well, I think he will.

-I mean, he spent a lot of money in the primary, just he doesn't think he has to spend what everybody else traditionally and historically spends.
+He doesn't think he has to spend what everybody else traditionally and historically spends.

 That's a lot of money.

-Why isn't he going after that?
+Why isn't he going after her?

-Let me let me let me give you today's date.
+Let me give you today's date.

-Today's the twenty-seventh of June.
+Today's the 27th of June.

-We're gonna be in Cleveland for the week.
+July 18th, we're going to be in Cleveland for the week.

-Uh we'll probably even be there before.
+We'll probably even be there before.

-And uh, you know, Trump wears goofy hats.
+And, you know, Trump wears goofy hats.

-Well, you know, take a uh DNA test.
+Well, you know, take a DNA test.

 She claimed when she worked at Harvard to be a minority.